-Q: : Means of Assessment The evaluation system includes continuous testing to assess mastery at each step and a comprehensive final exam to assess proficiency at the end of the course.
-Oral Work (presentations and participation in discussions) 20% Written Work (compositions and chapter tests) 40% Attendance and Preparation 10% Oral Final Exam (interview on reading material) 10% Written Final Exam 20% 100% R: R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR Cour se Designer(s) Education Council/Curriculum Committee Representative Dean /Director Registrar
+Q: Means of Assessment The evaluation system includes continuous testing to assess mastery at each step and a comprehensive final exam to assess proficiency at the end of the course.
+Oral Work (presentations and participation in discussions) 20% Written Work (compositions and chapter tests) 40% Attendance and Preparation 10% Oral Final Exam (interview on reading material) 10% Written Final Exam 20% 100% R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR Yes, if student is registered in a higher level French course at Douglas College.
+Course Designer(s) Education Council/Curriculum Committee Representative Dean/Director Registrar